-A. Yes - New applications may now be considered.
+A. Yes.
 These will need to meet both government guidance and any activity specific guidance.
-We will need to be confident that any proposed activity can be safely delivered alongside our other activity, and with other visitors to our forests.
-This means at present activities should be limited to a maximum group size of 30 including organisers.
+We need to confirm that your proposed activity can be done safely alongside all other activities and visitors nearby.

-Q. I have an approved permission for an event involving the public - what should I do?
+Q. I have an approved permission for an event involving the public taking place from 2 December onwards – what should I do?

-Q. I already have an approved permission for a solo activity / one that does not involve the public (e.g. fishing, foraging, horse riding).
+Q. I already have an approved permission for a solo or 1:1 exercise activity (e.g. fishing, horse riding, personal training).
 What can I do?

-A. From 8 June we resumed these suspended activities.
-We will be in touch with you directly to ask for updated risk assessments.
-Your activity must meet the government guidance on social distancing.
-Activity which is suspended may only restart following written confirmation from Forestry England.
+A. We will be in touch with you to request an updated risk assessment.
+Your activity must meet the current government guidance.

 Q. Will my application fee be refunded if I cancel my event?

-Q. I have an annual permission, will I get an extension to cover the lockdown?
+Q. I have an annual permission, will I get an extension to cover this lockdown?

 Q. Is there anything else I need to consider?

-A. Not all facilities are open at our sites.
-Please follow our Coronavirus (COVID-19) - information for everyone page for general information on visiting our forests.
-For specific sites, please check the website.
+A. Not all facilities are open in our forests.
+Please read our Coronavirus visitor guide for general information on visiting.
+For specific sites, please check our website.